 - 3 bay leaves

-- Once the roux reaches the dark brown color, stir in the bell peppers, celery, onion, celery, and okra until combined.
-Continue to cook, stirring every 10-15 seconds, until the vegetables have softened, about 6 to 8 minutes.
+- Sauté the veggies.
+Once the roux reaches the dark brown color, immediately stir in the bell peppers, celery, and onion until combined.
+Continue to cook, stirring every 10 to 15 seconds, until the vegetables have softened, about 6 to 8 minutes.
 Add in the garlic and cook for 1 more minute, stirring constantly.

 - Add in the broth.
 Gradually add in the chicken stock, stirring in a few cups at a time so that the broth can thicken.
 Then add in the tomatoes, cooked chicken, okra, Creole seasoning, thyme, cayenne, bay leaves, cooked sausage, and stir to combine.